 I get a lot of requests for tips to pouring acrylic.
 To get a very smooth glossy finish, pouring acrylic mediums is a great way to accomplish that “surfboard finish”.
 Pours are also cool ways to get smooth evenly applied glazes or transparently colored overlays.

-My book, Acrylic Revolution, has several pouring techniques with step-by-step demonstration photographs – some add color to tint, while some are just used plain to create a smooth surface.
+My book, Acrylic Illuminations, has an extensive section on pouring techniques with step-by-step demonstration photographs – some add color to tint, while some are just used plain to create a smooth surface.
 Here is a link to purchase the book.